 Then scroll down and start with module 1- Intro CPA followed by module 6 - Large Value Transfer System.
-If you are just interested in what the overnight lending rate is go directly to module 6 and watch the video from 9:44 to 14:05.
+If you are just interested in how the overnight lending rate functions go directly to module 6 and watch the video from 9:44 to 14:05.

 So, how effective is the policy rate in controlling the money supply?

-The more willing people are to take on loans which generally means a lower interest rate, the greater supply of money circulating in economy and when the interest rates are high people are less likely to take on loans.
+People are more willing to take on loans when the interest rates are low.
+Which means a greater supply of money circulating in economy and when the interest rates are high people are less likely to take on loans.
 There is an important distinction to be made here.
 The BoC increases or decreases its policy rate which affects all other rates, loans, mortgages etc., or in other words the availability of credit.

 Changes in the target for the overnight rate influence other interest rates, such as those for consumer loans and mortgages.
 They can also affect the exchange rate of the Canadian dollar.